Correlation between multiple scattering angle and ionization energy loss for fast electrons: Correspondence of Eq. ( ) with

 derived in \cite{Jakas}.
-Eq. (\ref{Jakas}) explicitly involves the single-scattering differential cross-section, but under the conditions of multiple scattering, it is likely that little should depend on its detail.
+Eq. (\ref{Jakas}) explicitly involves the inelastic single-scattering differential cross section, but under the conditions of multiple scattering, usually, little depends on its detail.

-To prove that, we return to the generic solution (\ref{double-Fourier}), (\ref{fblambda=expJ0e}) of the transport equation in terms of single-scattering cross-sections, and insert it to the definition (\ref{meanetheta-meanuTheta}) of the mean energy loss at a fixed $\theta$:
+To prove that this is the case here, as well, we return to the generic solution (\ref{double-Fourier}), (\ref{fblambda=expJ0e}) of the transport equation in terms of single-scattering cross sections, and insert it to the definition (\ref{meanetheta-meanuTheta}) of the mean energy loss at a fixed $\theta$: